 How much do sessions cost?

 My rate is £90 per session.
-Unlike a lot of therapists, I do not offer long term work (years).
+Unlike a lot of therapists, I do not tend to work with clients in a long term way (years).
 My hope for you is that in working together in a focused way, you will get the support you need to move your life on sooner rather than later.

 How long do sessions last?

-Sessions last fifty minutes and are usually fixed for the same day and time each week.
-The timing of them is strict, so that if you are late to your session, I’m afraid that it will still need to end on time so as not to impact on the rest of my schedule.
+Sessions last fifty minutes.
+They are usually fixed for the same day and time each week but I am able to accommodate flexibility based on client needs.
+The timing of sessions is strict, so that if you are late to your session, I’m afraid that it will still need to end on time so as not to impact on the rest of my schedule.
 If you are running late for any reason, please try to text, call or email me to let me know.